Pam Hobsworth: Casting and development

 Pam was the first regular character on the soap to find out that Molly is cheating on her husband, Tyrone Dobbs (Alan Halsall), with Bill's son, Kevin Webster (Michael Le Vell), who is married to Sally Webster (Sally Dynevor).
-Pam initially becomes suspicious when Molly lies that her father is ill to get time off from work to be with Kevin, with Pam believing that Molly is lying.
+Pam initially becomes suspicious when Molly lies that her father is ill to get time off from work to be with Kevin and she believes that Molly is lying.
 Pam then "gets the shock of her life" when she finds Molly kissing Kevin in his pickup truck and confronts her about it, where she gives Molly an ultimatum to either end the affair or tell Tyrone.
 Molly lies to Pam that the affair is over, but she is shocked when she finds out that the affair has been rekindled and "genuinely angry" that Molly has been lying to her.
 Binns believed that Pam was trying to protect Molly by believing her that the affair is over, and that Molly knows that ultimately Pam will be on her side and not reveal the affair.
 Binns told Digital Spy that she loved the character of Pam as "she's straight down the line" and that her relationship with Molly is "really honest, she's probably the only person who doesn't flower things up and they just speak really honestly with each other".
 Binns also found it interesting that Pam was the character to know about the affair as Pam is "on the periphery of Molly's life and indeed the storyline.
 She's a bit of an oracle and I think she's just there as a rock".
 Despite her initial anger, Pam supports Molly through her ordeal.
 Pam later blames Kevin when Molly is killed in the tram crash, the night where she left Tyrone.
 Pam leaves after Molly's funeral in December 2010, and it is later revealed that she has gone travelling with Bill.